Kwabena

-Kwabena is an Akan masculine given name among the Akan people (i.e. Ashanti, Akuapem, Akyem, Fante) in Ghana that means "born on a Tuesday" in Akan language, following their day naming system.
+Kwabena is an Akan masculine given name among the Akan people (i.e. Ashanti, Akuapem, Akyem, Bono, Akwamu, Fante) in Ghana that means "born on a Tuesday" in Akan language, following their day naming system.
 People born on particular days are supposed to exhibit the characteristics or attributes and philosophy, associated with the days.
+In the case of Tuesday borns, they are associated with the ocean.
 Kwabena has the appellation Ogyam or Ebo meaning friendliness.
 Thus, males named Kwabena are supposed to be friendly.